lucy/tewi-font/README.md

 Install `bdf-tewi-git` from the [AUR][aur page].
 [aur page]: https://aur.archlinux.org/packages/bdf-tewi-git/ "AUR page"
 ### Others
-1. Clone the repo
-2. (optional) run `make pcfs` if you want .pcf format fonts
+1. (optional) run `make pcfs` if you want .pcf format fonts
-3. Create ~/.fonts if needed
+2. Create ~/.fonts if needed
-3. Copy or symlink the fonts (*.pcf if you did step 2., *.bdf otherwise) to `~/.fonts` or any subdirectory.
+3. Copy or symlink the fonts to `~/.fonts` or any subdirectory.
 4. Do `fc-cache`

 2a Variant